alan-turing-institute/data-safe-haven-team/README.md

 ## Contacts

-The DSH team includes a longer list of people at The Alan Turing Institute, but the people you should contact with queries about the below, are as follows:
+The DSH team includes a longer list of people at The Alan Turing Institute, but the people you should contact with queries about the information in this README are as follows:

 - James Robinson
 - Jim Madge
 - Ed Chalstrey
 - Matt Craddock

-New starters with a `@turing.ac.uk` email should be able to find the email addresses of the above via Microsoft Outlook, if they have any queries.
+Turing new starters with a `@turing.ac.uk` email should be able to find the email addresses of the above via Microsoft Outlook, if they have any queries.